Crafter1338/Roblox-Countdown/README.md

 | `timer` | `timer object` |   |
 | `remainder` | `number` | Time left to reach [EndTime](#properties) (in seconds) |

-Your function has to return a `string` which will then be seen in Timer.Time.Format If you don't pass your own custom function, the function down below will be used.
+Your function has to return a `string` which will then be seen in Timer.Time.Format.
+If you don't pass your own custom function, the function down below will be used.

 ```lua